onflowser/flowser/README.md

 ### Development

-Local development stack consist of frontend Nestjs application and frontend React application.
+Application stack consist of frontend Nestjs backend API server, frontend React SPA application and Mongo database.
-Each of the two is run in a separate Docker container.
 Use the following docker-compose commands to start up development stack and point your browser to http://localhost:3000

-Make sure that you have .env file properly configured, for local development simply rename .env.sample to .env!
+Make sure that you have ```.env``` file properly configured, for local development simply rename .env.sample to .env!

 To get more information on frontend and backend respectively refer to README.md in /frontend and /backend folders.